fish-shell/fish-shell/doc_src/cmds/set.rst

 In query mode, the exit status is the number of variables that were not found.

-In erase mode, ``set`` exits with a zero exit status in case of success, with a non-zero exit status if the commandline was invalid, if any of the variable was write-protected or if any of the variable did not exist.
+In erase mode, ``set`` exits with a zero exit status in case of success, with a non-zero exit status if the commandline was invalid, if any of the variables did not exist or was a :ref:`special read-only variable <variables-special>`.

 Examples